IBM-Blockchain-Archive/marbles/tutorial_part1.md

 	chaincode.invoke.write(["stuff", "test"]);    //invokes the cc function Write() function which will write test to "stuff" in the cc state chaincode.invoke.rule_the_world(["tomrrow"]); //invokes the cc function "rule_the_world" (assuming it exists)
 ```

+For example in our node.js code if we call `chaincode.invoke.write()` it will generate a HTTP request to the peer which ultimately runs the `t.Write()` chaincode function.

 Note that the `chaincode.query.read()` will call the `Query()` function in our chaincode.
 This function is not listed in `Invoke()` because it not an invocation.